SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 > **Note:** Importantly, you don't have to select a train route to create a new trainrun -
 > otherwise, you modify the selected trainrun

+##### Travel time estimator (Default)
+The application has a travel time pre-setting or heuristic implemented which allows for an automated determination of travel times when drawing a new section.
+Currently, following different heuristics are available:

+- The **default method** (heuristic) assumes a constant travel time per section, with a default setting of 1 minute per section.
+This means that regardless of the distance or other factors, each section has a fixed travel time of 1 minute.
+This heuristic can be helpful as it generates obviously unusable travel times, prompting the user to address the travel time.
+The
+1 minute is very clear that this time has to manually adapted.

+- A more complex method (heuristic) can be set to **derive the travel time from existing ones**.
+The travel time heuristic searches for other trains of the same category on the section.
+If there are other trains, the longest travel time is adopted for the newly inserted section.
+If not, the heuristic searches for other trains, regardless of their category.
+If other trains are found, the maximum travel time is used; otherwise, the default is set to 1 minute.

+The heuristic can be adjusted under Settings - Editor - Travel Time Pre-setting (heuristic).
+The setting is user-specific and is stored in the user's profile (browser).

 ### Rerouting trainrun sections

 To reroute a train, follow these steps: